#also it would fit it with the examples above being specifically characters

 The 1939 movie is also a crucial part of the development of the Wicked Witch of the West's design, as the MGM's Witch played by Margaret Hamilton became THE most famous face of the character, and a defining visual for basically most witches in pop culture.
 The black dress with the pointy hat, the long chin with the hooked nose, the sharp fingernails, the broomstick, the wicked cackle and above all the green skin - all of this became utterly iconic, despite none of these elements being present in Baum's novel.

 Of course a huge part of the success of this specific incarnation of the Witch was Margaret Hamilton's performance.
-She famously played back the Wicked sorceress a few times - never actually putting back the exact same makeup or outfit, but still carrying on the spirit of the character throughout various media.
+She famously played the Wicked sorceress a few more times - never actually putting back the exact same makeup or outfit, but still carrying on the spirit of the character throughout various media.

-The most famous example being the Sesame Street episode considered "lost" for a very long time and that the Internet has been so obsessed about.
+The most famous example is the Sesame Street episode considered "lost" for a very long time and that the Internet has been so obsessed about.
 There Hamilton plays back the Wicked Witch, though in a more disheveled version and with as an added touch a green lining on the cape:

 Hamilton would also play back the Wicked Witch of the West on the "Paul Lynde Halloween Special":

-Several other media were created as a direct follow-up or continuation of the 1939 MGM movie, and as such reuse the "MGM design" of the Wicked Witch, though with various modifications.
+Several other media were created as a direct follow-up or continuation of the 1939 MGM movie, and as such reuse the "MGM design" of the Wicked Witch, with various modifications.
 For example I am thinking of the 1990 cartoon series "The Wizard of Oz", an animated direct-sequel to the MGM movie, where the Witch reappears with some design change (the facial features are more bulbous, the pointy nails are painted red, the outfit is purple instead of black)

 A more recent example would be the children cartoon "Dorothy and the Wizard of Oz", another serial-sequel to the MGM movie and where the witch makes recurring appearances.
 Though the design was made to fit more Hamilton's makeup and outfit, the purple touch remains, to help with the natural difficulty of animating an all-black outfit.